Tribute produced by

 You are the elegance.
 The magnificence.
 The beauty.

-β Jonathan, Nathaniel, & Naomi
+β Jonathan, Nathaniel, Naomi & Bahah

 From seventy to ninety, may God give you even more.